A Guide to Navigating the Permit Process

 • Arrange to meet the inspector on the site to identify the scope of the electrical work included in the violation.

-• Remove all covers from electrical receptacles, switches and other electrical boxes, and pull out electrical devices and light fixtures.
+• Remove all covers from electrical receptacles, switches and other electrical boxes, and pull out electrical devices and light fixtures, and remove the panel cover.
 (Electrical devices and fixtures may hang by the wires.)

 • Do not install sheet rock or any other covering over electrical wiring until it has been inspected and approved.